PartnerRobotChallengeVirtual/interactive-cleanup-ros/README.md

 # ROS Package for Interactive Cleanup

-This project is ROS package for the competition of Interactive Cleanup.
+This project is ROS package for the Interactive Cleanup task of the Partner Robot Challenge (Virtual Space) in the World Robot Competition.

 ## Prerequisites